🔼The name Cana: Summary

 The name Kana or Cana comes from the extensive root cluster קנה ,קין and קנן:

 BDB Theological Dictionary, NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names all agree: Kana comes from קנה (qaneh), reed, stalk.
-These places were probably named Kana because of the reed that grew there.

 For a meaning of the name Cana or Kana, NOBSE Study Bible Name List reads Place Of Reeds.
 Jones' Dictionary of Old Testament Proper Names proposes the singular Place Of Reed.
 It should be noted that there is no reference to place in the name Kana or Cana.
 It simply means Reed.